brucdeng/ASL-recognition/README.md

 Video Link: https://youtu.be/HajB17ezOwE

 ## Practical Application
-With the existing communication barrier between the deaf community and others, this project can help both parties connect with each other easily.
+With the existing communication barrier between the deaf community and others, this highly accurate application can help both parties connect with each other easily.